 Born: Lake Mackay in the Gibson Desert

-Linda Syddick Napaltjarri's Innovative and distinctive paintings are intensely original and fuse stories of Christianity and Aboriginal tradition in an attempt to show the link between Christian beliefs and the Aboriginal view of creation known as the Dreaming (Tjukurrpa).
+Linda Syddick Napaltjarri was born in 1937.
+Her innovative and distinctive paintings are intensely original and fuse stories of Christianity and Aboriginal tradition in an attempt to show the link between Christian beliefs and the Aboriginal view of creation known as the Dreaming (Tjukurrpa).
 Tjukurrpa is a spiritual concept which incorporates past, present and future into a dynamic continuum.

 As a child she lived a traditional nomadic lifestyle walking the Pintupi homelands, developing an intimate knowledge of her country.
 Like many of the families from the desert region during the 1940s, they walked to the settlements on the eastern edge of the desert.
 There they made first contact with missions and government ration stations that were far from their ancestral lands.

 The small nomadic clan that first came to the settlement at Mt Liebig in 1945 had with them a Nangkari (witch doctor), who on seeing a windmill took it to be an evil spirit and attacked it with his magic.
 Linda's second father, Shorty Lungkarta was also a powerful man, the owner of many Dreaming stories, and was also a Magic man who could communicate with the spirit world.
 Unlike the others, he had some knowledge of the whitefella world, having worked with the army during the War.
 He had seen a windmill and knew their purpose.
 Shorty explained: "This is a whitefella thing, used for getting water up from under the ground.
 See that pond over there, that is good water for us to drink."